How do I register for a National Cup competition?

 Will there be Sport or Speed National Cups?

-There are no Sport or Speed National Cups planned in the 2016-2017 season.
+There are no Sport or Speed National Cups planned in the 2017-2018 season but we are considering this for development of those disciplines in the future.

 How old do you have to be to compete?